-The departments and primary programs within Student Development include Residential Life, Career Development and Internships, Student Activities, Clubs/Organizations, Student Government Association, Campus Nurse, Service Learning, Intramurals, Greek Life, Campus Ministry, International Student Programs, Counseling Services, Safety and Security, Title IX Services, and Student Conduct.
+The departments and primary programs within Student Development include Residential Life, Career Development and Internships, Student Activities, Clubs/Organizations, Student Government Association, Campus Nurse, Service Learning, Intramural, Greek Life, Campus Ministry, International Student Programs, Counseling Services, Safety and Security, Title IX Services, and Student Conduct.

-Iowa Wesleyan is a residential campus which means students live in University owned and operated residence halls directly on campus property for the duration of their time at IWU.
+Iowa Wesleyan is a residential campus which means students live in University owned and operated residence halls directly on campus property for the duration of their time at IW.
 This allows them to be extremely engaged and connected to University resources such as the OASIS (Office of Academic Support and Inclusive Services) and the Chadwick Library.
 Living on campus provides easy access to student activities, intercollegiate sporting events, and classrooms.
 As a residential campus, commuting time to and from campus is virtually non-existent.
 Students living on campus also dine in community in Wesley’s Diner located in the Student Union.

 Student Development Mission

 In support of the University’s mission, Student Development offers intentional opportunities for students to engage in which compliments their academic endeavors and assists in their personal growth and development.